 - Low density complex investment casting patterns - directly from CAD files using Cast form PS.

 Limitations of SLS Process

-- Typical SLS parts have little rough grainy & porous surface finish which is not as smooth as SLA but acceptable for most of applications but parts can be easily primed and finished to smooth level.
+- Typical SLS parts have little rough grainy & porous surface finish which is not as smooth as SLA but acceptable for most applications, but parts can be easily primed and finished to the smooth level.